DoubleStyx/Krysalis/README.md

     cd Krysalis
     ```

-2. Run the Python build and test automation script:
+2. Run the Python build automation script:
     ```bash
     python Krysalis.py
     ```

 This script will:
 - Build both the Rust and C# components.
-- Handle necessary DLL copying between project directories.
+- Handle library copying to Resonite and the test project.

 A successful build will output confirmation that all steps were completed successfully.

-To run tests,
+To run tests, run the KrysalisManagedTests executable in `KrysalisManagedTests/bin/Release/net8.0`.

 ## Planned Features and Architecture

-The Krysalis renderer will feature a wide array of advanced rendering techniques:
+The Krysalis renderer will feature a growing list of advanced rendering techniques as the project matures:

 - **Multithreaded Rendering**: Leveraging multiple CPU threads for parallelized rendering tasks.
 - **Asynchronous Rendering**: Offloading non-blocking GPU tasks such as resource loading.